Physical Address

 Credit: www.motoreasy.com

-2. Understanding the Cooling System
+2. Understanding The Cooling System

 The cooling system of a car plays a crucial role in maintaining the engine’s performance and preventing overheating.
 In this section, we will explore the importance of the cooling system and its various components to help you better understand how it works.

-2.1 the Importance of the Cooling System
+2.1 The Importance Of The Cooling System

 The cooling system is like the heart of your car’s engine, ensuring that it stays within the optimal temperature range.
 Heat is a natural byproduct of the internal combustion process, and without a functioning cooling system, your engine would quickly overheat, leading to severe damage.